 The Slovenian Children's Parliament has been running yearly since 1990.
 It comprises more than 200 primary schools from all over the country.
-Each year, a chosen topic is introduced to the pupils, and then discussed at the National Assembly Chamber of the Republic of Slovenia by over 100 representatives that each school elects.
+Each year, a chosen topic is introduced to the pupils, and then discussed on different levels: from school level through municipal, regional to the national level at the National Assembly Chamber of the Republic of Slovenia by over 100 representatives that each school elects.
 This enables the involvement of children in decision-making from local to national level.